Balmy-protocol/uniswap-v3-oracle/README.md

 - Compatible deployments for [hardhat-deploy](https://github.com/wighawag/hardhat-deploy) plugin under the `@mean-finance/uniswap-v3-oracle/deployments` folder.
 - Typescript smart contract typings under `@mean-finance/uniswap-v3-oracle/typechained`

+## Documentation

+Everything that you need to know as a developer on how to use StaticOracle can be read in the [documented interface](./solidity/interfaces/IStaticOracle.sol).

 ## Installation

 To install with [**Hardhat**](https://github.com/nomiclabs/hardhat) or [**Truffle**](https://github.com/trufflesuite/truffle):